Natural Cycles gets $30M for its EU-certified “digital contraception”

 The research portion of the funding won’t just be going towards conducting the aforementioned, eventual randomized control study; the team also wants to investigate various aspects of women’s reproductive health and fertility to feed its product development.

 “We’ve published three clinical studies to date and we have a fourth one on the way that is measuring what affects time to pregnancy and infertility among our users that are trying to conceive but we want to do even more than that,” she says.
-“So we have quite an ambitious research plan, looking at acceptability — like which contraceptive method is suitable for which type of person and when in their lifetime.
+“We have quite an ambitious research plan, looking at acceptability — like which contraceptive method is suitable for which type of person and when in their lifetime.”

 International expansion is another focus for the funding.
-The US market is Natural Cycles’ third biggest market at this point, after its home market of Sweden and then the UK, where Berglund says the product is seeing its fastest growth.
+The US market is Natural Cycles’ third biggest at this point, after its home market of Sweden and then the UK — where Berglund says the product is seeing its fastest growth.

 “We really want to establish ourselves as a global leader in digital contraception — so expansion to other markets is key,” she adds.

 Its European business undoubtedly got a big boost when the product gained certification as a contraception in the European Union.
 Although this certification is specific to the region, and while Berglund confirms the company has applied for the equivalent accreditation in the US, via the FDA, it’s now having to wait and see if that’s successful.

 And she concedes the wait for an FDA stamp of approval on a contraceptive app could take some time.

 “Since this is an innovative and new product it can take quite a lot of time.
 I think it’s been 15 years since the last time FDA approved a medical device for contraception.
 So we do believe it can take a while but we have started the process,” she notes, adding: “We have submitted all of our documentations and our clinical data etc so we have done that work already on our side — but of course we have to wait and see what they come back with.”